 In accordance with the Fund's Constitution, the Fund fully distributes its distributable income to Unitholders.
 Distributions are paid monthly, generally within 14 days following the end of each month based on the advertised Target Distribution Rate.
-Distributions to Unitholders are recognised in the Statement of Comprehensive Income as finance costs.
+Distributions to Unitholders are recognised in the Statement of Profit or Loss and Other Comprehensive Income as finance costs.

 Note 2.
-Significant accounting policies (continued)
+Material accounting policy information (continued)